-Barton College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate degrees and the Master of Education degree.
+Barton College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and masters degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, GA, 30033-4097, or call (404) 679-4500 for questions about the accreditation of Barton College.